About The Grove Preschool

 Director of Early Childhood Education

-Ms. Barboni has shared, "I look forward to working with Congregation Kol Shofar and the broader Marin community to implement a curriculum and program that centers on Jewish values, exploring nature, and celebrating all of life's joys together.
-I believe that the earliest years of our lives shape us in many ways, and the work we do with young children is profoundly important…and that fosters the irrepressible curiosity and love children innately engender.”
+She is thrilled to be able to implement a curriculum and program that centers on Jewish values, exploring nature, and celebrating all of life's joys together.
+She believes that the earliest years of our lives shape us in many ways, and the work we do with young children is profoundly important.
+Katherine lives in Marin County with her husband and their two young daughters.